akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 :::

 :::info
-_Since the 2.2_, you can also mass delete [product models](what-about-products-variants.html#what-is-a-product-model). **If you delete product models, all their children (product models and variant products) are also deleted.**
+You can also mass delete [product models](what-about-products-variants.html#what-is-a-product-model). **If you delete product models, all their children (product models and variant products) are also deleted.**
 :::

 :::info
-_Since the 2.2_, like all bulk actions mass delete action is a back-end task, so you can continue to work on the PIM without experiencing slowdowns.
+Like all bulk actions mass delete action is a back-end task, so you can continue to work on the PIM without experiencing slowdowns.
 When the process is done, you are the only user to be notified and when you click on the notification, you can access the report page.
 :::